Maximal subgroups of countable groups, a survey: Introduction

-In a different direction, there are properties of permutation representations which are stronger than primitivity.
-An action $G\curvearrowright X$ is called $2$-transitive if the induced action $G\curvearrowright X\times X\setminus \text{diag}(X)$ is transitive.
-In general, an action $G\curvearrowright X$ is $k$-transitive if it is transitive on $k$-tuples of distinct points, and is highly transitive if it is $k$-transitive for every $k$.
-In accordance with our regular notation a group is {\it{highly transitive}} if it admits a faithful, highly transitive action.
-A-priori highly transitive actions are harder to construct, and the predominant feeling at first was that indeed they are much rarer.
+The second direction involves construction $k$-transitive or highly transitive permutation representations which are A-priori harder to construct.
+Originally the predominant feeling highly transitive groups are much rarer.
 However, over a period spanning a few decades, wider and more elaborate constructions of highly transitive groups were given.
 Some notable papers in this direction are \cite{MD_free_HT, Dixon:free_HT, hic:ht, gun:ht, Kit:ht, MS:ht, chay:ht, GG:ht, HO:ht}.
-The paper of Hull and Osin establishes the following: \begin{theorem}[\cite{HO:ht} Theorem 1.2] Any countable acylindrically hyperbolic group with no finite normal subgroups is highly transitive \end{theorem} The family of Acylindrically hyperbolic groups is very wide, encompassing within it most groups that could be considered of as {\it{rank one}}, even in a weak sense of the word.
+The paper of Hull and Osin establishes the following: \begin{theorem}[\cite{HO:ht} Theorem 1.2] Any countable acylindrically hyperbolic group with no finite normal subgroups is highly transitive \end{theorem} The family of acylindrically hyperbolic groups is very wide, encompassing within it most groups that could be considered of as {\it{rank one}}, even in a weak sense of the word.
 Thus, while Theorem \ref{thm:HO} does not imply the Theorem \ref{thm:MS} it ties together the strings, establishing a very strong form of this theorem for a wide range of rank one examples, thereby generalizing the theorems mentioned above.
 To emphasise this we quote from their paper a few specific situations where their theorem applies. \begin{itemize} \item A countable group relatively hyperbolic to a collection of proper subgroups is highly transitive iff it is not virtually cyclic and has no finite normal subgroups. \item $\Mod(\Sigma_{g,n,p})$ the mapping class group of a compact orientable surface, of genus $g$, $p$-punctures and $n$-boundary components, is highly transitive if and only if $n=0$ and $3g+p \ge 5$. \item $\Out(F_n)$ is highly transitive iff $n \ge 3$. \item $\pi_1(M)$ where $M$ is a compact irreducible 3-manifold is highly transitive iff it is not virtually solvable and $M$ is not Seifert fibered. \item A right angled Artin group is highly transitive if and only if it is non-cyclic and directly indecomposable. \end{itemize} We can summarize all of the above by saying that in each and every one of these situations, a subgroup is highly transitive if and only if it is of almost simple type.

 Inspired by the work of Hull and Osin, and applying the theory of linear groups, we establish the following result.

 \begin{theorem} Let $k$ be a local field, and $\Gamma < \SL_2(k)$ a center free unbounded countable group.
 Then the following conditions are equivalent for $\Gamma$. \begin{enumerate} \item $\Gamma$ is of almost simple type \item $\Gamma$ is Zariski dense \item $\Gamma$ is not virtually solvable \item $\Gamma$ is highly transitive \end{enumerate} \end{theorem}